-Estate Planning attorney, Jonathan Callister can help to set up a trust for you and your loved ones.
-We are experienced in creating Living Trusts and Irrevocable Trusts to help avoid the probate process.
+Callister Law can help set up a trust for you and your loved ones.
+We are experienced in creating Living Trusts and Irrevocable Trusts to help avoid probate disputes.

-A living trust is sometimes referred to as a revocable trust, Inter vivos trust or family trust.
-A living trust is a document in which an individual called a trustee holds the legal title to property for another person (beneficiary).
-The trustee maybe appointed or may also be the person setting up the Trust.
-He or she may also be a beneficiary of the trust enabling you to keep full control over all property held in the trust.
+A living trust is sometimes referred to as a revocable trust, inter vivos trust, or family trust.
+A living trust allows an individual (trustee) to hold legal title to property for another person (beneficiary).
+The trustee may be appointed or be the person setting up the Trust.
+He or she may also be a beneficiary of the trust, enabling you to keep full control over all property held in the trust.

-The creation of the trust helps avoid probate, which may take months, if not years and also assists in the benefits of tax planning.
+The creation of a trust helps avoid prolonged probate and assists in tax planning.

-One of the greatest benefits of a living trust is that it protects your family’s assets from divorce, failed marriages, bankruptcy, drug addiction, and other creditor problems.
-Without a living trust a will would most likely leave property to the heirs, which could subject property to seizure and attachment by creditors.
+One of the greatest benefits of a living trust is that it protects your family’s assets from divorce, failed marriages, bankruptcy, drug addiction, and other creditor issues.
+Without a living trust, property left to your heirs could be subject to seizure and attachment by creditors.